 The RAPID project, which is created to increase the jobs and quality of life in Eastern parts of Johor Bahru, will see investments of RM 18 billion.

-Thanks to this, Pasir Gudang will receive a big portion of economic spill over from this project, making it even more attracting.
+Thanks to this, Pasir Gudang will receive a big portion of economic spillover from this project, making it even more attractive.

 Real estate agents in Johor Bahru

 It’s important that you hire a real estate agent to help you with your property procurement overseas.